ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 Perhaps one of the most exciting changes in HTTPS over the past few years is the creation of [Let's Encrypt](https://letsencrypt.org/).
 Let’s Encrypt is a free, automated, and open certificate authority (CA) created by the [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
 The the stated objective of Let's Encrypt is "to make it possible to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention."

 Though Let's Encrypt provides an open certificate authority, the actual implementation can be challenging.
 Thankfully many community clients have been created to simplify the implementation process.
 The most useful, and the one recommended by the Let's Encrypt team, is [certbot](https://certbot.eff.org/).
-Developed by the [Electronic Frontier Foundation](https://www.eff.org/), certbot works by automatically fetching and deploying Let's Encrypt generated SSL certificates to our server.
+Developed by the [Electronic Frontier Foundation](https://www.eff.org/), certbot works by automatically fetching and deploying Let's Encrypt generated TLS certificates to our server.

 The excellent certbot documentation allows us to select a specific server and operating system and provides instructions based on these conditions.
 Let's look at how we would implement certbot on an Apache server running onUbuntu 16.04.